Lake Malawi © Paul venter

-Malawi is also blessed with numerous game reserves and national parks that are uncrowded, well stocked with animals and a renowned variety of birdlife, and offer a unique wilderness experience.
-The northern Nyika Plateau, at around 7,500 feet (2,300m), is one of the world's highest game reserves and is a remote area located in the most unspoilt and least visited part of the country, with beautiful grasslands and waterfalls, the highest concentration of leopard in Central Africa, and famous for its abundant orchid species.
-To the south the best-known reserve is Liwonde National Park, home to thousands of hippos and crocodiles on the banks of the Shire River, as well as large numbers of elephants, zebra and antelope.
+Malawi is also blessed with numerous game reserves and national parks that are uncrowded, filled with animals and a renowned variety of birdlife, and offer a unique wilderness experience.
+The northern Nyika Plateau, at around 7,500 feet (2,300m), is one of the world's highest game reserves and is a remote area located in the most unspoilt and least visited part of the country.

-Malawi has remained largely peaceful for over a century, unaffected by the war and internal strife that has torn many other African countries apart, and although poor and densely populated, the country offers visitors a wealth of scenic highlights, culture and activities.
+Malawi has remained largely peaceful for over a century, unaffected by the war and internal strife that has torn many other southern African countries apart.
+Although poor and densely populated, the country offers visitors a wealth of scenic highlights, culture, and activities.

 Become our Malawi Travel Expert